 Maria McGill has 40 years’ experience as a nurse, leader and Chief Executive working in the NHS and voluntary sector.

-The last 30 years of her career was spent in palliative and end of life care.
-For the last 10 years, Maria was Chief Executive of Children’s Hospices Across Scotland (CHAS), Scotland’s only children’s hospice organisation.
+For the last 10 years of her career Maria was Chief Executive of Children’s Hospices Across Scotland (CHAS), Scotland’s only children’s hospice organisation.

-Maria is also a member of The Promise Scotland Oversight Board and a Trustee of Marie Curie UK.
+Maria is also a member of The Promise Scotland Oversight Board, a Trustee of Marie Curie UK and a Non-Executive Director of NHS NSS.

 Rosanna Moore